 Defensible Space Zones

-Three zones make up the required 100 feet of defensible space.
+THREE ZONES described below make up the required 100 feet of defensible space.

-Zone 1 extends 0-5 feet out from your house, garage and other structures
+Immediate ZONE 1: extends 0-5 feet out from your house, garage and other structures

 - Clean roofs and gutters of dead leaves, debris and pine needles that could catch embers.